nanochess/CVBasic/README.md

 * Spectravideo SVI-318/328 tested in real hardware by Tony Cruise.
 * Creativision / Dick Smith's Wizzard tested in real hardware by Scouter3d.
 * NABU tested in real hardware by Sektor.

+Untested:

+* DEFINE VRAM READ is only tested for Colecovision/MSX, please test in your real hardware to check that the timing is right.

 MSX controller support only handles the two joysticks and keyboard arrows (plus Space and M for buttons).
 The keys 0-9, Backspace and Return emulate the Colecovision keypad (CONT1.KEY only).